BB 12’s Srishty On ‘Saiyan-Bhaiya’ Comment: Sreesanth Knew About The Line & Didn’t Stop Them!

 Srishty On Her Link-up With Rohit

-In her previous interviews, she had clarified that she and Rohit were just friends and she felt irritating when she was linked with him.
+In her previous interviews, she had clarified that she and Rohit were just friends and she felt irritated when she was linked with him.
 She echoed the same and said, "Before Rohit came to the BB house, I was enjoying myself and after he came, I found a good friend in him.
 He had told me that he had liked me even before BB 12 as a person and wanted to be my friend.
 I couldn't say a no to someone who was genuinely nice and we eventually turned out to be great friends."

 ‘I Was Very Clear About My Relationship With Manish’